Deep drawing stamping services

-Deep drawn stamping is the process by which metal sheets under high compressive and tensile forces are drawn into a die cavity forming an irregular cup shape.
+Deep drawing is when metal sheets under high compressive and tensile forces are drawn into a die cavity forming an irregular cup shape.

-Metal sheets are formed using deep drawn stamping to create different types of hollow axisymmetric parts.
-The deep drawn stamping services offer mostly cylindrical shapes, but it can produce box-shaped components as well.
+Metal sheets are formed using deep draw stamping to create different types of hollow axisymmetric parts.
+The deep-drawn stamping services offer mostly cylindrical shapes, but they can produce box-shaped components as well.

-Additionally, it may be used in forming various industrial and household objects, including baking pans, sinks, automotive parts, plumbing fixtures, casings, beverage cans, and many other components.
+Additionally, it is widely used in forming various industrial and household objects, including baking pans, sinks, automotive parts, plumbing fixtures, casings, beverage cans, and many other components.

-With this type of metal stamping, a punching motion is applied to the metal sheet forcing it into the die cavity.
-The process begins by placing a metal sheet on the forming die.
+With this type of metal drawing process, the presses apply a punching motion to the metal sheet forcing it into the die cavity, The process begins by placing a metal sheet on the forming die.

-Then, the sheet is held in place using compressive force applied at both ends with a blank holder.
+The compressive force of the press is applied at both ends with a blank holder of the sheet.
 Meanwhile, the sheet has an axial force applied using a mechanical punch tool, forcing the piece to deform while flowing into the die cavity and making the shape desired.

-The term “deep drawn stamping” received the name due to the last component typically having depths that are larger compared to the diameter.
+The term “deep drawn stamping” received the name due to the last component, typically having a larger ratio of depths to diameters.

-The deep drawing process is widely used in many industries including Automotive, Aerospace, household appliances, Plumbing, Lighting, and Electronic, etc.
+The deep drawing process is widely used in many industries, including Automotive, Aerospace, household appliances, Plumbing, Lighting, electronics, etc.

-We have provided various manufacturer’s custom deep drawn stamping services to produce components and parts for the medical, automotive, consumer goods, alternative energy, and aerospace industries.
+We have provided various manufacturers with custom deep-drawn stamping services to produce components and parts for the medical, automotive, consumer goods, alternative energy, and aerospace industries.

-With a fleet that includes more than twenty 400-ton presses that offer a large range of press strokes while being able to produce very deep drawn parts and large stamped components.
+With a fleet that includes more than twenty 250-ton presses that offer a broad range of press strokes and 4 hydraulic deep drawing machines, We can produce very deep drawn parts and significant stamped components.

-The components we produce in our facilities usually average in a thickness of 0.005 and 0.5 inches.
+The components we produce in our facilities average a thickness of 0.005 and 0.5 inches.
 Furthermore, we have tight tolerances during the manufacturing process.

-Our facility ensures all of the deep drawn stamping services, assemblies, and the sub-assemblies are manufactured with our strict quality control standards and ISO 9001:2015 certified processes during each step.
+Our facility ensures all of the deep-drawn stamping services, assemblies, and sub-assemblies are manufactured with our strict quality control standards and ISO 9001:2015 & IATF 16949:2016 certified processes each step.

-We use inspection systems, including coordinate-measuring machines (CMM), camera vision equipment, and various control and monitoring systems to ensure we always meet the client’s requirements, make sure we comply with industry standards while maintaining tolerances.
+We use inspection systems, including coordinate-measuring machines (CMM), camera vision equipment, and various control and monitoring systems to ensure we always meet the client’s requirements and comply with industry standards while maintaining tolerances.

 Benefits of Deep drawn stamping

 One key benefit includes the high-quality characteristics of the final components, that is creating a final product without joined parts or seams using a single piece of metal.

-Therefore, reducing the potential for weak points, further reducing the chance of leaks or failure which products with seams are susceptible to.
+Therefore, reducing the potential for weak points reduces the chance of leaks or failure, which products with seams are susceptible to.

-Besides, the deep drawn stamping process increases strength of the material, a term referred to as ‘strain hardening’.
+Besides, the deep-drawn stamping process increases the strength of the material.
+A term referred to as ‘strain hardening.’

 As the metal is deformed, the material’s crystalline structure is rearranged, causing the final product to become stronger.

-The deep drawn stamping process offers advantages to higher production volume.
-After an appropriate die and tooling are created, the stamping can produce thousands of high-quality parts through an automated process with repeatable accuracy.
+The deep draw process offers advantages to higher production volume.
+After an appropriate die and tooling are created, the metal drawing process can produce thousands of high-quality parts through an automated process with repeatable accuracy.